shours-bbdo/stackbit-examples/auto-annotated-portfolio/content/pages/projects/project-one.md

 colors: colors-a
 date: '2021-10-15'
 client: ''
+description: >-
-description: 'The problem is based on recreating the ice like '
+  The problem is based on recreating the snowflake like structure called diffusion limited aggregation (DLA) using R programming and analysing the effects of stickiness of particles.
 featuredImage:
   type: ImageBlock
   url: /images/bg1.jpg